Hilti Drives International Expansion

 More Case Studies

 The art market is seeing a revenue shift with online taking a growing share of the market.
-Art and photography platform Lumas converts first-time buyers and art fanatics to purchase online with a dedicated Spryker Commerce OS solution.Go to case study
+Art and photography platform Lumas has been one of the early adopters.Go to case study

-New online key players are coming after many B2B retail sectors.
-Find out how Business Equipment Supplier Certeo tackled their transformation and why technology ownership has the highest priority on their route to success.Go to case study
+The Business Equipment Supplier thrives in transformation.
+Technology Ownership has the highest priority on their route to success.Go to case study

-To keep in touch with your customers in the long term, you have to be able to adapt your brand world quickly.
-The maritime lifestyle brand Code Zero focuses on strong branding and customer-centric features combined with a galactically fast checkout for customers.Go to case study
+Lifestyle brand Code Zero focuses on customer-centric features combined with a galactically fast checkout for customers.Go to case study